-- (empty) Unknown.
+(empty) Unknown.

 - 0 No replay is currently running.

 - 1 Replay is currently running.

 - 2 Replay has successfully stopped.

 - < 0 See Linux errno code.
 Typically this indicates a damaged logfile, or another filesystem error at /mars.

-- <= -10000 See the Perl hash from the marsadm script, describing some MARSspecific error codes.
+- <= -10000 See the Perl hash from the marsadm script, describing some MARS-specific error codes.

-$^{^8\}mathrm{The}$ list may be extended in future versions of MARS.
+8The list may be extended in future versions of MARS.

-- is-{attach,sync,fetch,replay,primary,secondary,module-loaded} Shows a boolean value (0 or 1) indicating the actual state, whether the corresponding action has been actually carried out, or not (yet).
+- 6. Advanced users: automation and the macro processor - is-{attach,sync,fetch,replay,primary,secondary,module-loaded} Shows a boolean value (0 or 1) indicating the actual state, whether the corresponding action has been actually carried out, or not (yet).
 Notice that the values indicated by is- may differ from the todo- values when something is not (yet) working.
 Notice: is-primary (or its negation is-secondary) means that the transaction logger has (resp. not) reached a working state, but the corresponding /dev/mars/mydata prosumer device need not (yet) have appeared (somewhere else).
-More explanations can be found in section 1.3. - is-split-brain Shows whether split brain (see section 3.3) has been detected, or not. - is-consistent Shows whether the underlying disk is in a locally consistent state, i.e. whether it could be (potentially) detached and then used for read-only test-mounting9.
-Don't confuse this with the consistency of /dev/mars/mydata, which is by construction always locally consistent once it has appeared10.
+More explanations can be found in section 1.3. - is-split-brain Shows whether split brain (see section 3.3) has been detected, or not. - is-consistent Shows whether the underlying disk is in a locally consistent state, i.e. whether it could be (potentially) detached and then used for read-only test-mounting.
+Don't confuse this with the consistency of /dev/mars/mydata, which is by construction always locally consistent once it has appeared.
 By construction of MARS, the disk of secondaries will always remain in a locally consistent state once the initial sync has finished as well as the initial logfile replay.
-Notice that local consistency does not necessarily imply actuality. - is-emergency Shows whether emergency mode (see section 3.7) has been entered for the named resource, or not. - nr-{attach,sync,fetch,replay,primary,secondary} Show the total number of resource members which are in corresponding state %is-\$something{}. - rest-space (global, no resource argument necessary) Shows the logically available space in /mars/ measured and rounded down in GiB, which may deviate from the physically available space as indicated by the df command.
+Notice that local consistency does not necessarily imply actuality. - is-emergency Shows whether emergency mode (see section 3.7) has been entered for the named resource, or not. - nr-{attach, sync, fetch, replay, primary, secondary} Show the total number of resource members which are in corresponding state %is-\$something{}. - rest-space (global, no resource argument necessary) Shows the logically available space in /mars/ measured and rounded down in GiB, which may deviate from the physically available space as indicated by the df command.
 The difference to df is intended for safeguarding.
 Computational details may change in future MARS releases. - total-space (available since mars0.1astable140, global, no resource argument necessary) Shows the logically present space in /mars/, which may deviate from the physically available space as indicated by the df command.
 Similarly to rest-space but independently from it, this is also safeguarded and rounded down in units of GiB.
-Computational details may change in future MARS releases. - get-{disk,device} Show the name of the underlying disk, or of the /dev/mars/mydata device (if it is available). - {disk,device}-present Show (as a boolean value) whether the underlying disk, or the /dev/mars/mydata device, is available. - device-opened Show (as a number) how often /dev/mars/mydata has been actually opened, e.g. by mount or by some processes like dd, or by iSCSI, etc. - device-nrflying Show the number of currently flying IO requests.
+Computational details may change in future MARS releases. - {disk,device}-present Show (as a boolean value) whether the underlying disk, or the /dev/mars/mydata device, is available. - device-opened Show (as a number) how often /dev/mars/mydata has been actually openend, e.g. by mount or by some processes like dd, or by iSCSI, etc. - device-{ops,amount}-rate Show the number of current IOPS, esp. the current throughput in KiB/s. - device-nrflying Show the number of currently flying IO requests.
 This is an indicator of queueing at the low-level device.
-When it is permanently very high, it may point at IO problems, such as RAID degradation.
+When it is permenantly very high, it may point at IO problems, such as RAID degradation.